 Also, refer to GUI Testing…

-96. Destructive testing: Destructive testing is a testing technique which aims to validate the robustness of the application by testing continues until the application breaks.
+96. Destructive testing: Destructive testing is a testing technique that aims to validate the robustness of the application by testing continues until the application breaks.

-97. Dependency testing: Dependency testing is a testing technique which examines the requirements of an application for pre-conditions, initial states, and configuration for the proper functioning of the application.
+97. Dependency testing: Dependency testing is a testing technique that examines the requirements of an application for pre-conditions, initial states, and configuration for the proper functioning of the application.

 98. Crowdsourced testing: Crowdsourced testing is carried out by a community of expert quality assurance testers through an online platform.